rodjek/puppet-lint/README.md

  * File modes should be represented as a 4 digit string enclosed in single quotes.

+## Conditionals

+ * You should not intermingle conditionals inside resource declarations (i.e. selectors inside resources).

 ## Reporting bugs or incorrect results

 If you find a bug in puppet-lint or its results, please create an issue in the